rivaldorodrigues/code-kata/README.md

 ### Pomodoro #1

 1. Create the `isIsogram` function ✅
-2. Validating words with tow repeating letters ✅
+2. Validating words with two repeating letters ✅
 3. Validating words with only one letter ✅
-4. Validating words with two non-repeating letters
+4. Validating words with two non-repeating letters ✅
+5. Validating words with two repeating letters with diffent case 6.

 ### Utility